Twytilus/Notebook_Theo/_posts/2024-05-23-Research-Methods-Fieldwork.md

 | 23/05/2024 | 2:31:56 PM | 15  | 801 | 0.0686 | 0.0922 | 0.0745 | 0.1127 | 0.0284 | 0.0245 | 0.0343 | 0.0338 | 0.0426 |
 | 23/05/2024 | 2:34:59 PM | 16  | 926 | 0.0662 | 0.0902 | 0.0716 | 0.1059 | 0.0255 | 0.0221 | 0.0299 | 0.0299 | 0.0402 |

 **Fig 2.** Example of our PAM imaging data.
 "Par" - strength of light-flash.
-F1-F9 - specific spots chosen on an algae sample, their fluorescence response.
+F1-F9 - specific spots chosen on an algae sample, their fluorescence response

 ![alt text](../images/PAM-chart.JPG)